MrLutik/KiraTools/testnet-5.md

   ![image](https://user-images.githubusercontent.com/70693118/136200990-3a838569-b2e0-4940-b3a0-6c8915c9d3f2.png)

-  Let your Kira Manager to setup seeds for you.
+  Let your Kira Manager set up seeds for you.
 So just press A

   ![image](https://user-images.githubusercontent.com/70693118/136201157-96fd4c3c-cc6b-481c-b191-01ef9d87df81.png)

   Your node will be rebooted.
-Connection to your host interupted.
+Connection to your host interrupted.
 Don't worry.
   Give your host 2-5 minutes to rest.

   ![image](https://user-images.githubusercontent.com/70693118/136201617-d3175b37-c715-4749-bc87-e7edd2f94020.png)

-  And we need to connect to ower user kira again.
+  And we need to connect to user kira again.
   ```
   ssh kira
   ```